Structured education and applied competition in corporate finance and asset management

 Students develop competence in:

-A six-week applied corporate finance competition in which students analyze real ASX-listed companies and construct defensible investment recommendations.
+Our flagship applied corporate finance competition where students analyze real ASX-listed companies and construct defensible investment recommendations.
 This is not a stock-picking contest.
 Participants are evaluated on reasoning quality, valuation logic, clarity of argument, and demonstrated judgment.

 The challenge is adapted from the capstone project in Professor Aswath Damodaran's NYU Stern MBA Corporate Finance course.
-Students work individually or in small teams to produce a final written report or presentation that synthesizes their analysis.
+Students work in teams of 3–5 to produce a final written report or presentation that synthesizes their analysis.

 AI tools are permitted but bounded.
 Students may use them for data retrieval, formatting assistance, or exploratory research.
 However, the analysis, valuation logic, and final recommendation must reflect independent judgment.
 Judgment cannot be outsourced.